Where & Who We Are

 Michele Schwietz, PhD – Director

-Dr. Michele S. Schwietz came to UNC in 2009 after more 27 years of higher education and research administration experience at Indiana University of Pennsylvania (IUP) – a public, doctoral granting university.
-During her work at IUP, Michele worked closely with faculty, staff and students to promote research and scholarship; to advance graduate and undergraduate education; and to promote the responsible conduct of research.
-While at IUP she chaired the Institutional Review Board for the Protection of Human Subjects (IRB); co-chaired the Faculty Professional Development Council; co-chaired the Undergraduate Scholars Forum; and served as a member of the University Senate Research Committee.
-She has worked extensively with faculty and staff in the preparation of grant proposals to external funding agencies, and has been involved in numerous successful initiatives.
+Michele came to UNC in 2009 after more than 27 years of higher education and research administration experience at Indiana University of Pennsylvania (IUP) - a public, doctoral granting university.
+During her work at IUP, Michele worked closely with faculty, staff and students to promote research and scholarship, to advance graduate education, and to promote the responsible conduct of research.
+While at IUP she chaired the Institutional Review Board for the Protection of Human Subjects (IRB); co-chaired the Faculty Professional Development Council, co-chaired the Undergraduate Scholars Forum, and served as a member of the University Senate Research Committee.

 Arlene Hansen – Associate Director